When to visit the vet?

 - Corneal Degeneration (Damage to the Cornea of the Eye)

-Other symptoms may include eye pain, redness of the eyes, increased blinking or squinting, and watery eyes.
-In severe cases, ulcers can form on the cornea, which can lead to further complications such as infections or even vision loss.
+Further symptoms may include eye pain, redness of the eyes, increased blinking or winking, and tearing.
+In severe cases, corneal ulcers can occur, leading to further complications such as infections or even vision loss.

-Dogs with corneal degeneration may also show signs of discomfort or pain by rubbing their eyes or squinting their eyelids.
-In some cases, the condition can affect the dog’s behavior, as the impaired vision can lead to uncertainty / disorientation or anxiety.
+Dogs with corneal degeneration may also show signs of discomfort or pain by rubbing their eyes or squinting.
+In some cases, the condition can affect the dog’s behavior, as impaired vision can lead to uncertainty or disorientation.

 Diagnosis

-A Schirmer tear test can be performed to measure tear production and rule out other conditions such as dry eye.
-In addition, fluorescein stainingFluorescein staining is a diagnostic technique that uses fluorescein, a fluorescent dye, to make tissues, cells, or microbiological samples visible under a microscope, especially in ophthalmology to detect damage to the cornea. can be used to visualize corneal ulcers or injuries.
+A Schirmer tear test may be performed to measure tear production and rule out other conditions such as dry eye.
+Furthermore, fluorescein stainingFluorescein staining is a diagnostic technique that uses fluorescein, a fluorescent dye, to make tissues, cells, or microbiological samples visible under a microscope, especially in ophthalmology to detect damage to the cornea. can be used to visualize corneal ulcers or injuries.

-In some cases, blood tests may be necessary to identify underlying systemic diseases such as hypothyroidism or hyperlipidemic conditions that may be contributing to corneal degeneration.
+In some cases, blood tests may be necessary to identify underlying systemic diseases such as hypothyroidism or hyperlipidemic conditions that could contribute to corneal degeneration.

 Therapy

 The treatment of corneal degeneration depends on the underlying cause and the severity of the condition.
-For lipid-related degeneration, a change in diet and treatment of underlying metabolicMetabolic refers to metabolism, i.e. the entirety of chemical processes that take place in a living organism to enable life processes.
+For lipid-related degeneration, dietary changes and treatment of underlying metabolicMetabolic refers to metabolism, i.e. the entirety of chemical processes that take place in a living organism to enable life processes.
 Metabolic disorders can cause a variety of Diseases in Dogs and cats. disorders may be necessary.
 Omega-3 fatty acids and other supplements can help reduce lipid deposits.

 For calciumCalcium is a mineral that is essential for building and maintaining strong bones and teeth.
 It also plays a role in blood coagulation, nerve transmission, and muscle contraction. deposits, topicalTopical refers to the direct application of medications or treatments to the skin or mucous membranes for a local effect, without being absorbed into the body. agents such as EDTA can be used to dissolve the deposits.
 In severe cases, surgical removal of the deposits may be necessary, especially if they significantly impair the dog’s vision.